-Political Instability, Regulatory Changes: Gaming and Other Laws, Do Property, Privacy
+Political Instability, Regulatory Changes: Gaming and Other Laws, Dependency on Licenses and Competition Regulations, Intellectual Property, Privacy

 The NOVOMATIC AG Group's international business entails economic, political, legal and other risks.
 The NOVOMATIC AG Group conducts business in around 100 countries.
 Some of these countries are politically or economically unstable which subjects the NOVOMATIC AG Group to certain risks.
 Social unrest or strikes could force the NOVOMATIC AG Group to interrupt or halt its business activities.